Cart»

 Barossa

-The eye of Horus is represented as a figure with six parts, corresponding to the six senses, touch and taste, hearing and thought, sight and smell.
-Ben Glaetzer takes aim at balancing the extraction of all the elements into this flagship wine, rather than endeavouring to maximize them.
-The fruit holds such powerful expression that focus must be brought to bear on preserving the characteristics of an exceptional vineyard.
+From a canon of distinguished, ancient vine blocks of Shiraz in the Barossa hamlet of Ebenezer.
+The eye of Horus is represented as a figure of six parts, corresponding to the six senses, touch and taste, hearing and thought, sight and smell.
+Ben Glaetzer takes aim at balancing the extraction of all the elements into this flagship Barossa Shiraz, rather than endeavouring to maximize them.
+The fruit holds such powerful expression that focus must be brought to bear on preserving the characteristics of outstanding old vines Shiraz.

 EACH